 As of last winter, Hydro One was only honouring existing agreements;

+all new requests for snowmobile trails were not being considered.
 What are your policies and procedures related to both existing and new requests?

 Take this opportunity to review the agreements you currently have allowing others access to your facilities or property.
 Have your legal counsel review the agreements to ensure you are not accepting or agreeing to assume the liability, exposures or the risk of others.
 Know what activities are occurring such as tobogganing, skating or cross country skiing on your property or right- of-ways and take the necessary steps to reduce or eliminate your exposure.